johanlahti/qsHighlightMap/README.md

 A Qlik Sense extension map which highlights the extremes in your data – so far max and min values in current data selection.

-This is also a proof of concept for writing Qlik Sense extensions with EcmaScript 2015 and later :)
+This is also a proof of concept that you can write Qlik Sense extensions with EcmaScript 2015 and later :)

 <img src="./src/img/qsmap-showcase.gif" width="800" />